-China announces tariff hike on $75 billion of US products
+Trump vows response to China tariffs on $75B of US goods

 BMW, Tesla, Ford and Mercedes Benz are likely to be the hardest hit by the Chinese auto tariffs.
 In 2018, BMW exported about 87,000 luxury SUVs to China from a plant near Spartanburg, S.C.
 It exports more vehicles to China than any other U.S. auto plant.

-Together, Ford, BMW, Mercedes and others export about 250,000 vehicles to China from the U.S. each year, according to the Center for Automotive Research, a think tank in Ann Arbor, Michigan.
+Together, Ford, BMW, Mercedes and others exported about 164,000 vehicles to China from the U.S. in 2018, according to the Center for Automotive Research, a think tank in Ann Arbor, Michigan.
 Most of them are luxury cars and SUVs with higher profit margins that can cover higher U.S. wages.
+The exports are down from about 262,000 in 2017.

-Tesla, which is building a plant in China, now gets about 12% of its revenue by exporting about 14,300 electric cars and SUVs from California to China, according to Barclays.
+Tesla, which is building a plant in China, last year got about 12% of its revenue by exporting about 14,300 electric cars and SUVs from California to China, according to Barclays.
 Most of Ford’s exports are from the Lincoln luxury brand, but most of the vehicles it sells in China are made in joint venture factories.

 Trump already has imposed 25% tariffs on $250 billion of Chinese products.
 Beijing retaliated by imposing its own penalties on $110 billion of American goods.
 But their lopsided trade balance meant China was running out of imports for retaliation.